pitt500/SwiftAndTipsMacros/README.md

 Hello World 0
 */
 ``````
+> To optimize your production code, the sample property is available only in DEBUG mode.
+Ensure you use the #if DEBUG condition or any other custom flag specific to debug mode before archiving your app.

 Now, if you need a more realistic data, you can use `random` generator type:
 ```swift